 The interior ivy came mostly from the shed’s south side where it invaded my yard from the next door neighbor’s property.
-Notice that a prior owner didn’t even bother to remove the ivy in order to paint the shed green!
-Only the front and the north shed side was painted.
+Notice that a prior owner didn’t even bother to remove the ivy in order to paint the entire shed green!
+Only the front and the north shed side were painted.

 The shed was #2 on my December 2017 to-do list after I made the commitment to stay at the Money Pit rather than sell it.
 The first order of business was to get rid of the rest of the oak trees; that was Mission Accomplished during the first week.
 Then I spent several weeks researching the merits and costs of various shed materials: metal (quickly eliminated), vinyl sided (maintenance free but I hate that horizontal-plastic look), #1 red cedar shakes (gorgeous but very expensive and would require yearly maintenance in order to keep the “brown-new” look I wanted, instead of weathering to gray), and engineered-wood siding.
 The “SmartSide” material from LP (Louisiana Pacific) won out, even though I’d begun by swearing up and down that I did not want anything requiring paint.

 The problem with that stance was that I also wanted the shed to either match or closely approximate the color of my house’s eventual new siding which I’d decided would be Sable Brown… the darkest brown that CertainTeed offers in a cedar-look vinyl.
 (I do flatly refuse to have to paint the house.)
 Absolutely NO shed companies offer vinyl sided models in dark brown, and to have a shed custom made was totally out of the budget.
 The current prices had already reduced the size of the shed to 6’x8’.
 If I’d been able to afford to turn the garage into a car-usable space I’d have needed a bigger shed, but under the circumstances a 6’x8’ would do fine.
-Plus, I couldn’t afford a larger one, LOL
+Plus, I couldn’t afford a larger one!

 I found a great local company called Ready Shed who installs LP Smartside sheds exclusively.
 [There is a shed kit brand called Readyshed which has absolutely no connection.]
-They are several steps above the usual construction, such as using 2×6 floor joists (most shed companies use 2x4s) and Royal PVC trim that does not require painting.
+They are several steps above the usual construction, such as using 2×6 floor joists (most shed companies use 2x4s) and Royal PVC trim that, unlike all other PVC brands, does not require painting.
 LP Smartside panels come in a light tan primer from the factory but Ready Shed offers custom painting at a reasonable upcharge.
 I took advantage of this and chose Benjamin Moore’s luscious “Dark Chocolate” color in their High Build exterior paint.
 Best of all, their price for demolishing and carting away the old shed was half the price of any other demo bid I had gotten.
 A few emails later, we were set with an early February installation date.

 Unfortunately Mother Nature had other ideas and decided to frustrate us with weekly (yes, weekly) snowstorms throughout the winter.
 This is not the usual for my area, so my shed project was undoubtedly to blame.
 But finally She relented and on April 19th we were ready to go!